Back

 How to learn large chunks of information effectively

-How do you study effectively when you need to learn a large chunk of material, such as a history course in high school or one or more books for an entrance exam?
-There are two ways to understand and learn wholes: either you first understand the elements that make up the whole or you first outline the whole and then delve into learning the details.
+There are two ways to understand and learn large entities: either you first understand the elements that make up the whole or you first outline the whole and then delve into learning the details.
 Which is the better approach?
 You guessed right, the latter.
 Oddly enough, the vast majority of students and learners follow the first approach.

-Applied, for example, to studying a high school history course from parts to wholes would mean going through the chapters in order as they come up in class.
+Applied, for example, to study a high school history course from parts to wholes would mean going through the chapters in order as they come up in class.
 At the end of the course, before the exam, the whole is reviewed and an overall picture is formed.

 From the whole to the parts would mean taking a general look at the whole course and familiarizing oneself with the topics before delving into any of them in more detail.
 This can be done, for example, by browsing through the textbook at the heading level and/or by making a timeline or mind map of the topics.